canvasxyz/canvas/docs/6-networking.md

 - [Getting the list of online peers](#listing-online-peers)

 ## Checking connection status

-Unless configured otherwise, apps start with libp2p enabled, so they will try to connect to the network immediately.

 For realtime applications, you can check `app.status` to see if your application is connected to other peers.